 My life is centered on my Christian faith, my family, and my love for personal finance.
-After a successful career in brand management, I found my passion in managing my family’s finances, and decided to reinvent my career as a financial planner.
-Today, I serve as principal of Ascend Financial Planning, and find fulfillment in working with couples and individuals to achieve their financial goals and dreams.
+After a successful career in brand management, I found my passion in managing my family’s finances and decided to reinvent my career as a financial planner.
+Today, I serve as principal of Ascend Financial Planning and find fulfillment in working with couples and individuals to achieve their financial goals and dreams.

 As a chemical engineering major in college, I’m still a bit of a nerd: I’m an avid reader of everything from financial white papers to books on quantum physics, and enjoy attending conferences on personal finance, investing, and macroeconomic trends.
-When I’m not focused on learning, I love walking and pilates, spending time on Lake Murray, and travelling to visit my son who works as a consultant in McKinsey’s Atlanta office.
+When I’m not focused on learning, I love walking and pilates, spending time on Lake Murray, and traveling to visit my son who works as a consultant in McKinsey’s Atlanta office.

 I grew up in a household where money was very tight.
 It created a lot of anxiety and pain in the family.
 I vowed at a young age that I would be financially secure.